columnar-tech/dbc/docs/guides/private_drivers.md

 ## Starting a Trial

 To use any drivers you install marked with `[private]`, you must obtain a obtain a license.
-Licenses can be obtained from your [Account](https://cloud.columnar.tech/account) page by clicking "Start Free 14-Day Trial".
+Licenses can be obtained from your [Account](https://cloud.columnar.tech/account) page by clicking **Start Free 14-Day Trial**.

 Once your license is created in the web interface, you do not need to download the license manually.
 If you ran `dbc auth login` before starting a license, you will need to run `dbc auth logout` and then run `dbc auth login` again to download your license.